stiliajohny/stiliajhony.github.io/content/posts/github-container-registry.md

         > ghcr.io/my-username/hello_docker    latest              38f737a91f39        47 hours ago        91.7MB
         > hello-world                                           latest              fce289e99eb9        16 months ago       1.84kB
         ```

     2. Tag your Docker image using the image ID and your desired image name and hosting destination.

         ```shell
         docker tag 38f737a91f39 ghcr.io/OWNER/NEW_IMAGE_NAME:latest
         ```

     3. Pushing container images

         ```shell
         $ docker push ghcr.io/OWNER/IMAGE_NAME:latest
         ```

-## Security
+# Security

-1. Access to this package can be managed via the packages settings
+1. Access to this package can be managed via the packages' settings
-    1. Can be inherited from the repo's ACL  or can be specified separately
+    1. It can be inherited from the repo's ACL or it can be specified separately
+1. Private repos need to invite users in order to view containers.